CBE, FREng, FRSE, FBCS

 Ritchie founded and managed Office Workstations Limited (OWL) in Edinburgh in 1984 and its subsidiary OWL International Inc in Seattle from 1985.
 OWL became the first and largest supplier of Hypertext/Hypermedia authoring tools (a forerunner to the World Wide Web) for personal computers based on its Guide product.
 OWL's customers used its systems to implement large interactive multimedia documentation systems in industry sectors such as automobile, defence, publishing, finance, and education.
 OWL was sold to Panasonic of Japan in December 1989.

 He is the author of 'New Media Publishing - Opportunities from the digital revolution' published by Financial Times Telecoms and Media Publishing (1996).

 Ian C Ritchie CBE, FREng, FRSE, FBCS (dob 29/6/1950)

-Ian Ritchie is the non-executive Chairman of Tern plc, Computer Applications Service, Krotos, and a Director of Shot Scope Ltd. He was Chairman of iomart Group plc from 2008-2018.
+Ian Ritchie is the non-executive Chairman of Tern plc, Computer Applications Service, Krotos, and is a Director of SCDI and the Royal Lyceum theatre.
+He was Chairman of iomart Group plc from 2008-2018.

 He founded OWL in 1984 which pioneered hypertext application development (a forerunner to the world wide web) and sold the company to Panasonic in 1989.
 Since then he has been involved in over 40 start-up high-tech businesses.